Culture of the United Kingdom

 Trooping the Colour is an annual ceremony, most notably associated with the British Army, and involves a grand parade featuring hundreds of soldiers, horses, and musicians.

-The culture of the United Kingdom is influenced by its combined nations' history, its interaction with the cultures of Europe, the individual diverse cultures of England, Wales, Scotland and Northern Ireland, and the impact of the British Empire.
-The culture of the United Kingdom may also colloquially be referred to as British culture.
+The culture of the United Kingdom is influenced by the histories of its constituent nations, its interaction with the cultures of Europe, the individual diverse cultures of England, Wales, Scotland and Northern Ireland, and the impact of the British Empire.
+The culture of the United Kingdom may also be referred to as British culture.
 Although British culture is a distinct entity, the individual cultures of England, Scotland, Wales and Northern Ireland are diverse.
-There have been varying degrees of overlap and distinctiveness between these four cultures.
+These four cultures overlap to varying degrees.
 British literature is particularly esteemed.
 The modern novel was developed in Britain, and playwrights, poets, and authors are among its most prominent cultural figures.
-Britain has also made notable contributions to theatre, music, cinema, art, architecture and television.
+Britain has also made notable contributions to theatre, literature, music, mainstream and independent cinema, art, architecture and television.
 The UK is also the home of the Church of England, Church of Scotland, Church in Wales, the state church and mother church of the Anglican Communion, the third-largest Christian denomination.
 Britain contains some of the world's oldest universities, has made many contributions to philosophy, science, technology and medicine, and is the birthplace of many prominent scientists and inventions.
 The Industrial Revolution began in the UK and had a profound effect on socio-economic and cultural conditions around the world.

-British culture has been influenced by historical and modern migration, the historical invasions of Great Britain, and the British Empire.
+British culture has been influenced by historical and modern immigration, the historical invasions of Great Britain, and the British Empire.
 As a result of the British Empire, significant British influence can be observed in the language, law, culture and institutions of its former colonies, most of which are members of the Commonwealth of Nations.
 A subset of these states form the Anglosphere, and are among Britain's closest allies.
 British colonies and dominions influenced British culture in turn, particularly British cuisine.

-Sport is an important part of British culture, and numerous sports originated in their organised, modern form in the country including cricket, football, boxing, tennis and rugby.
+Sport is central to British culture, with cricket, football, boxing, tennis, and rugby modernizing in Britain.
 The UK has been described as a "cultural superpower", and London has been described as a world cultural capital.
 A global opinion poll for the BBC saw the UK ranked the third most positively viewed nation in the world (behind Germany and Canada) in 2013 and 2014.

+Music is a vibrant sector of British culture with musicians like the Beatles, Ed Sheeran, Elton John and many more.
+Dubbed the "British Invasion", its music reached many countries like the United States and those in Europe in the 1960s.
+Today, they influence a large part of music in general and also media and entertainment in the United Kingdom.